a-karis/tripleo/README.md

 cp git-repo/environment-nfs/compute-pre-deploy.yaml ~/environment-nfs/compute-pre-deploy.yaml
 ```

-Copy any other enfironment file that you might need.
+Copy any other environment file that you might need.

 Run openstack overcloud deploy with your modified environment and extra parameters.
 ```
 openstack overcloud deploy --templates -e /usr/share/openstack-tripleo-heat-templates/environments/network-isolation.yaml -e /home/stack/environment-nfs/network-environment.yaml  -e /home/stack/environment-nfs/compute-pre-deploy.yaml -e /home/stack/environment-nfs/storage-environment.yaml  --control-flavor control --compute-flavor compute --ntp-server pool.ntp.org --neutron-network-type vxlan --neutron-tunnel-types vxlan --control-scale 1 --compute-scale 1
 ```

-How to verify
-#### TripleO resource_registry hooks explained
+## Modifying TripleO Heat templates
-Our goal is to mount NFS share on /var/lib/nova/instances.
+Our goal is to mount an NFS share on /var/lib/nova/instances of each compute node.
 We obviously need to do this after the baremetal machines' operating systems are installed.
 However, we can either do this _before_ we customize the OS (i.e. install and configure OpenStack) or _after_.
-In terms of TripleO, this is pre-deployment or post-deployment, and TripleO provides convenient hoops for Controllers and Compute nodes which we can use.
+Also, we need to tell Heat what to do.
+This is done by registering resources to the Heat stack.
 We can mount our NFS share before or after OpenStack installation and configuration, we don't really care.
-So we will use the hooks which are most convenient for us.
+So we will use whatever we find is most convenient for us.

+### TripleO resource_registry hooks explained
+In terms of TripleO, anything that happens after OS installation but before Openstack configuration is called pre-deployment.
+Anything that happens after Openstack was configured is called post-deployment.
+TripleO provides convenient hooks for Controllers and Compute nodes which we can use: by default, TripleO executes several Heat resources which do nothing.
+Their sole purpose is for us to replace them with something useful.
+These hooks are in the form of "blank" default templates which TripleO includes.
+In order to override these hooks, we simply need to override the resource_registry for the given resource.
+We can then point the resource to a useful template.
+We do this in an environment file.

-##### Discover available hooks
+#### Discover available hooks
-We are interested in the main resource registry of TripleO for Puppet:
+First, we need to discover available hooks which we might use.
+In order to discover these hooks, we are interested in the main resource registry of TripleO for Puppet:
 ```
 /usr/share/openstack-tripleo-heat-templates/overcloud-resource-registry-puppet.yaml
 ```